jotego/jtbin/sch/README.md

  # KiCAD Schematics

 These are schematics drawn directly from original PCBs to be used for maintenance.
 The KiCAD files are in [JTCORES](https://github.com/jotego/jtcores).
-Some of these schematics have been authored by the JT team and others by Skutis
+Some of these schematics have been authored by the JT team and others by Skutis.

 | Game                     | File                     |
 |:-------------------------|:-------------------------|